Chargebacks have become a growing problem for ecommerce companies. In fact, credit card chargebacks are rising at a rate of 20% each year.

 All you need to do is upload evidence to the platform, and it’ll submit everything to the bank.

 For this added service, you’ll be charged a dispute fee.
-But I think it’s worth it.
+But we think it’s worth it.

 Good payment processors will make your life much easier in difficult circumstances.